-1st Offense - Teacher will send home a copy of the Dress Code Reminder Slip.
-Pupil will be removed from class and placed in alternate location until code is met.
+$1^{st}$ Offense - Pupil will be removed from class and placed in an alternate location until code is met.

-2nd and 3rd Offense - The school will contact parent(s) or legal guardian(s) to fact-find the reason why the pupil was inappropriately dressed.
+2nd and 3rd Offense.
+The school will contact parent(s) or legal guardian(s) to fact-find the reason why the pupil was inappropriately dressed.
 If "uniformity of dress" is a financial burden to the parent(s) or legal guardian(s), the school will utilize related services to provide parent assistance.
 Other extenuating circumstances will be reviewed.
 Due to safety and security issues, pupils not conforming to the policy will not be included in field trips, local excursions and possibly outdoor activities.
-Pupil will be removed from class and placed in alternate location until code is met.
+The pupil will be removed from class and placed in an alternate location until code is met.

-4th Offense - Academy Administrator/Principal or designee will meet with parent(s) or legal guardian(s) regarding the dress code regulation; and if families do not wish to participate, then the alternative of not continuing in the district preschool will be reviewed as well as the loss of privileges due to pupil safety and school security.
-Pupil will be removed from class and placed in alternate location until code is met.
+4th Offense - Academy Administrator/Principal or designee will meet with parent(s) or legal guardian(s) regarding the dress code regulation.